-The ACCC generally focuses on systemic issues that have national implications, whereas the State and Territory ACL regulators typically address problems specific to their jurisdictions, including undertaking conciliation, mediation and other actions to resolve particular consumer disputes.
+The arrangements accommodate and enable the different regulators to play different roles.
+The ACCC generally focuses on systemic issues that have national implications, whereas the state and territory ACL regulators typically address problems specific to their jurisdictions, including undertaking conciliation, mediation and other actions to resolve particular consumer disputes.
 However, sometimes the regulators from the larger states in particular will take the lead on an issue with national implications.
 ASIC can be thought of more as a specialist regulator because it is responsible for consumer protection as it applies to financial services, although it also collaborates and coordinates with the other ACL regulators.
 Overall, the multiple-regulator model can enable the various ACL regulators to benefit from the efforts and expertise of others.